-Short term care plans are developed for acute problems for example infections; however, interventions are not documented in sufficient detail to guide safe care.
+Short term care plans are developed for acute problems for example infections and weight loss.

-The initial medical assessment is undertaken by GP within the required timeframe following admission.
-Residents have reviews by the GP within required timeframes and when their health status changes.
+The initial medical assessment is undertaken by the NP or GP within the required timeframe following admission.
+Residents have reviews by the NP or GP within required timeframes and when their health status changes.
 There is documented evidence of the exemption from monthly GP visits when the resident's condition is considered stable.
-Contact details for family are recorded on the electronic system however family/whānau/EPOA interviews and resident records evidenced that family are not always informed where there is a change in health status (refer to 1.6.3.)
-The GP visits the facility weekly.
+The NP visits the facility twice weekly.
 Documentation and records reviewed were current.
-The GP interviewed stated that there was good communication with the service and that they were informed of concerns in a timely manner.
+The NP interviewed stated that there was good communication with the service and that they were informed of concerns in a timely manner.
 The facility has access to an after-hours service.
 A physiotherapist visits the facility weekly and reviews residents referred by the CSM or RNs.